How did cats become pets?

 One Galic-Roman relief shows a little girl holding a kitten, suggesting that cats were kept as pets for children as well as adults.
 Some breeds, such as the British Shorthair, appear to have been bred by the Romans and then introduced to places such as Britain perhaps as early as the 1st century AD.
 In effect, the love for cats may have led to the different breeds, as some cats appear to be bred to develop their hair or decorative features.

 In the Medieval period, cats were sometimes associated with witches, leading them to be killed in Europe at times.
 Even by the early Renaissance, town festivals were sometimes opened by the symbolic burning of cats to demonstrate the cleansing of the town from witches.
 Other societies, such as in Japan, has generally had a more long-term positive association with cats.
 For instance, cats have long been associated with good luck, where even today it is popular to buy gifts of cats with a raised paw (a symbol of good luck).
 Similarly, in Russia, having a cat in the house was considered good luck.

-One prominent organization, the Cat Fanciers Association (CFA), developed in the United States by 1906.
+One prominent organization, the Cat Fanciers Association (CFA), was developed in the United States by 1906.
 This organization has become the best known for developing a cat breed register and promoting new types of breeds that have developed in the United States and other countries.
-Such organizations have also advanced the well being of cats.
-Through increased marketing and wide spread breeding of different types, cats are perhaps the most popular or common, with over 88 million cats in the United States today.
+Such organizations have also advanced the well-being of cats.
+Through increased marketing and widespread breeding of different types, cats are perhaps the most popular or common, with over 88 million cats in the United States today.